 Let me also leave you with some practical things I have done to get past this lie.

 Say it out loud.
 Look yourself in the mirror and remind yourself all of the wonderful things about you.
 That you are fearfully and wonderfully made.
 That you are God's masterpiece.
 That your worth is set, and there's nothing you can do to change that.
 Saying these words out loud is powerful.
 And when your brain hears you saying them out loud, it will begin to process these things as true.
+I’ll say it again, Truth is our only defense against lies.

 Invite your friends into your junk.
 You think your own voice is powerful?
 Add the voices of your friends into the mix and hot damn, y'all.
 It's a beautiful thing.
 Find friends that will literally punch you in the arm when they hear you saying something entirely not true about yourself.
 Surround yourself with a tribe of women who you can be vulnerable with, who listen to you, and who build you up.
+Take the power out of the lie by letting others know your are struggling with it.
+Satan loves nothing more than for us to be stuck in the midst of a struggle on our own.